 I selected the “Dohany Synagogue & Rumbach Synagogue & Jewish District” tour, which costs 45 Euros and is approximately 2 hours.
 The first half of the tour focuses on the Dohány Street Synagogue, the Holocaust Cemetery, the memorials found in the Raoul Wallenberg Memorial Garden, and the Heroes’ Temple.
 The second portion includes a walking tour of the former Ghetto and stops at the Carl Lutz Memorial and the Rumbach Synagogue.
 Overall, the tour was well-organized and very informative.
 The only downside was that participants were not given some time to walk around the Tree of Life to view the engraved leaves.
 We only viewed the memorial from a distance.

-It needs to be noted that only guides authorized by the Hungarian Jewish Community are allowed to give tours of the Dohány Street Synagogue.
+Note that only guides authorized by the Hungarian Jewish Community are allowed to lead tours of the Dohány Street Synagogue.

 Resources